 Since cloud drive has become the most popular storage solution in recent years, almost everyone who uses smart devices or PCs owns one or more cloud storage services in order not only to store large size of personal data but also share files directly from clouds.

-Among those various sorts of Cloud Drive services, Google Drive and Dropbox maybe are the hottest ones.
-However, sometimes you may find that it’s hard for you to share cloud files to your friends only because you use Dropbox and your friend use Google Drive.
+Among those various sorts of cloud services, Google Drive and Dropbox may be the hottest ones.
+However, sometimes you may find it’s hard for you to share cloud files to your friends only because you use Dropbox and your friend use Google Drive (two different cloud drives).

 Before learning about how to share from Dropbox to Google Drive, you can look through the table about Dropbox vs Google Drive below to find out the differences between these two clouds.

 |Free Storage||2 GB||15 GB|

 |File Sync||Upload and sync files on a block basis.||A delay in updating synced files when logging in from other devices.|